sivunq/Scrape-Stocks-Prices-And-Track-Daily/README.md

 # Scrape-Stocks-Prices-And-Track-Daily
-Scrape stocks prices from moneycontrol.com and update the same in an excel sheet daily and view as a heat-map
+Scrape stocks prices from moneycontrol.com, update the same in an excel sheet daily and view as a heat-map

 ## Screenshot